History of Nate Oats in Timeline

 2019: ESPN Story on Oats

-In a 2019 ESPN story, Danny White recalled the strong connections Nate Oats had with the players and his reputation as a high school coach.
+In a 2019 ESPN story, Danny White highlighted Nate Oats' connections with players and his reputation as a high school coach.

-At the conclusion of the 2020–21 regular season, Nate Oats won the SEC Coach of the Year award.
+In 2020-21 regular season, Nate Oats won the SEC Coach of the Year award in his second season as head coach.

-In February 2021, Nate Oats signed a 3-year contract extension to remain at Alabama through the 2027 season.
+In February 2021, Nate Oats signed a 3-year contract extension with Alabama through the 2027 season.

-On March 30, 2024, Nate Oats led the Crimson Tide to a victory over the Clemson Tigers, securing Alabama's first Final Four appearance in the program’s history.
+On March 30, 2024, Nate Oats led the Alabama Crimson Tide to a victory over the Clemson Tigers, securing Alabama's first Final Four appearance in program history.

-In February 2021, Nate Oats signed a 3-year contract extension to remain at Alabama through the 2027 season.
+In February 2021, Nate Oats signed a 3-year contract extension with Alabama through the 2027 season.